Overview

 In a state as small as Vermont, these numbers are transformative.
 But the ripple effects go even further: businesses finding and retaining workers who are parents; families more confidently and prosperously participating in the economy; children entering kindergarten better prepared and ultimately more able to fulfil their potential and dreams.

 Following enactment, Republican and Democratic candidates alike sought the organization’s electoral endorsement, cementing child care as a largely bipartisan cause, even gaining cooperative promise from the Republican governor for effective implementation.
-None of this would have been possible without the sustained political pressure, accountability, and strategic coordination of Let’s Grow Kids Action Network—powered by the belief that policy change requires political power.
+None of this would have been possible without the sustained pressure, accountability, and strategic coordination of Let’s Grow Kids Action Network.

 501(c)(4) Action Can Deliver Results Everywhere

 Let’s Grow Kids Action Network’s success is more than a Vermont story.
-The strategy of lobbying lawmakers during the legislative session and connecting that action to forcefully calling on candidates to prioritize our issues during campaign season can work in every state.
-With the right investment and support—like that provided by Impact Fellows Action Fund—state advocates can transition from education to action, build bipartisan alliances, and win game-changing policies for children and families.
+The strategy of lobbying lawmakers during the legislative session and connecting that action to forcefully call on candidates to prioritize our issues during campaign season can work in every state.
+With the right investment and support, state advocates can transition from education to action, build bipartisan alliances, and win game-changing policies for children and families.

-As Richards noted, “You don’t pass policy without politics.”
-In Vermont, LGKAN proved that when advocates are empowered to act politically—with clarity, strategy, and community—historic change is truly achievable.
+In Vermont, LGKAN proved that when advocates are empowered to influence legislative and electoral action—with clarity, strategy, and community—historic change is truly achievable.